Article by John Miller

 Return to Sports with an AC Joint Injury

-a full individually designed rehabilitation program aimed at improving strengthening, flexibility and proprioception in your upper limbs.
+of a full individually designed rehabilitation program aimed at improving strengthening, flexibility and proprioception in your upper limbs.

 For more information, please ask the advice of your physiotherapist.